twixter51/MyBoard/README.md

 - I'll also make it so you can not log out if you have an guest account unless you create a new account and transfer over.
 I also gotta add a button to go to your board as well which is the MAIN part of my application. (finish when log in pages are back)

-- also make it so if guest is expired REMOVE the account and deauth the user (25% done)
+- also make it so if guest is expired REMOVE the account and deauth the user (65% done just need to add force deletion and expand upon other pages for consistency)

 - create transfer feature so guests can transfer over and create a new account